Nanakix/drag-n-hash/README.md

 # Drag-n-hash

-A simple GUI application to get hashes from a file dragged-and-dropped onto the application window.
+A simple cross-platform GUI application to get hashes from a file dragged-and-dropped onto the application window.

 # Features
 - [X] A Window